skinnersp/exPfact/testing/README.md

 **Note**: if not done previously, run R interactively and install the mclust package: `install.packages("mclust")`

+Outputs: for an area covered by overlapping peptides starting at residue `i` and ending at residue `j`, the following output files are generated:

+* `i-j.mclust` contains the mean and variance of the protection factor of each residue for every component.
+The output file consists of three columns (`%residue %pfact %variance`).
+Components are separated by a line containing the symbol `&`.
+* `i-j.mod` contains the mean of the protection factor of each residue for every component.
+Every column is a pattern of protection factors, every row represents an amino acid.
+* `i-j.var` contains the variances of the protection factor of each residue for every component (same format as `i-j.mod`).
+* `i-j.pro` contains the probability assigned to each component.
+The output consists of two columns: the first is the component index, the second is the probability assigned to that specific component.
+Components are sorted from the most to the least probable.
+* `i-j.bic` contains the BIC scores for number of components ranging 1 to 99.

 ## Predicting the shape of the isotopic envelope

 The shape of the isotopic envelope of a peptide can be predicted from a set of protection factors if a multinomial probability distribution is convoluted with the fully protonated isotopic envelope.